benjaminion/upgrading-ethereum-book/bin/pdf/README.md

 ### Significant known issues

-- Intermittent: sometimes a couple of pages with diagrams overflow off the bottom.
+- Intermittent: sometimes pages with diagrams overflow off the bottom.
-- Intermittent: footnotes sometimes vanish.
+- Footnotes can vanish.
+  - Specifically, footnote 7 in Consensus - Preliminaries - Finality.
+  - This seems to be due to the footnote being referenced from inside block-quoted text.
+  - It looks to be due to the code that adds a side-bar using `framed`.
+  - Indeed, the [framed manual](https://anorien.csc.warwick.ac.uk/mirrors/CTAN/macros/latex/contrib/framed/framed.pdf) says that footnotes are not supported.

 ### Pending improvements

 - Keep all headings with their next lines on page breaks.
   - Mostly working, but headings before summary boxes are a problem.
-- Better table styling - seems quite difficult.
 - `<details>` blocks need some styling.
 - Heading numbers?